ImplFerris/esp32-book/src/rfid/project-ideas.md

 - [OLED Display](../oled/index.md)
 - [Buzzer](../buzzer/index.md)

-### Showcase
-If you create a project based on this idea, feel free to send a pull request with your project link, and we'll feature it here!

 ## 2. Automatic Garage door using RFID

 I found an interesting video that demonstrates an automatic garage door system using RFID with Arduino.
 You can replicate this project using an ESP32 and Rust.
 [Watch the video here](https://www.youtube.com/watch?v=ICnYGbvkrpo).